Filing for Divorce in New Jersey?

 What Are My Next Steps If I Have Been Served Divorce Papers?

 If you have been served divorce papers by your spouse, you have 35 days to respond.
 Do not ignore these served as a default can be entered against you.
-During this time, we recommend that you seek a Jersey City divorce attorney to help you understand why you are being served divorce papers and what your next steps are.
+During this time, we recommend that you seek our help to understand why you are being served divorce papers and what your next steps are.

 Do I Really Need to Hire an Attorney to Get Divorced in New Jersey?